 Listed below are some key characteristics of M2 tool steel:

-- Resistant to cracking and chipping.
+- It has good toughness, making it resistant to cracking and chipping.

 What Are the Thermal Properties of M2 Tool Steel?